mangoO-Microfinance/mangoO-Microfinance/README.md

 ## Installation
 As mangoO is fully based on web technology, it requires a PHP-capable webserver and a MySQL database.
 For testing purposes, using XAMPP is recommended.
+To connect to the test database (mangoo.sql), the required configuration is as follows.
+Server: 127.0.0.1 ; Database user: root ; Database password: '' (password not set).
+This is also the default configuration in this version of mangoO.